jawahar-shazab/docs/docs/api.md

 POST /v1/cameras/site/url
 ```

-Creates a camera using a site URL.
+This API creates a camera using a site URL.
+It is useful for scenarios where cameras need to be added programmatically based on their network or site configuration.

 #### 6.Get Camera